Phase Space Sketching for Crystal Image Analysis based on Synchrosqueezed Transforms: Crystal image modeling and synchrosqueezed transform (SST)

 Since the local wave vector estimation is no longer valid around the crystal defects, the SS energy distribution $T_f$ does not have dominant energy peaks around local wave vectors.
 Hence, we may characterize the defect region by quantifying how concentrated the energy distribution is.
 One possible way is to use an indicator function as follows.
 For each $n \in \{1, 2, 3\}$ (corresponding to one of the sectors), we define

-where $B_{\delta}(v^{\text{est}}_n)$ denotes a small ball around the estimated local wave vector $v^{\text{est}}_n$.
+where $B_{\delta}(v^{\text{est}}_n)$ denotes a small ball around the estimated local wave vector $v^{\text{est}}_n$, and $\arg v$ means the argument of $v$.
 Hence, $\mass(x) := \sum_n w_n(x)$ will be close to $3$ in the interior of a grain due to \eqref{eq:Tfapprox}, while its value will be much smaller than $3$ near the defects.
 This is illustrated in Figure~\ref{fig:patch}(e), where we show $\mass(x)$ for the crystal image in Figure~\ref{fig:patch}(a).
 The estimate of defect regions can be obtained by a thresholding $\mass(x)$ at some value $\eta\in(0,3)$ according to

 an illustration of which is shown in Figure~\ref{fig:patch}(f).
 Figure~\ref{fig:patchG} shows the estimate of $G_0$ by the SST.
 When showing the result, we have used a more transparent way to represent the inverse deformation gradient $G_0$ via the polar decomposition $G_0(x)=U_0(x)P_0(x)$ for each point $x\in \Omega$, where $U_0(x)$ is a rotation matrix and $P_0(x)$ is a positive-semidefinite symmetric matrix.
 At each position $x$, the crystal orientation can be estimated via the rotation angle of $U_0(x)$; the volume distortion of $G_0(x)$ can be visualized by $\det(G_0(x))-1$; the quantity $|\lambda_1(x)-\lambda_2(x)|$ characterizes the difference in the principal stretches of $G_0(x)$ as a measure of shear strength, where $\lambda_1(x)$ and $\lambda_2(x)$ are the eigenvalues of $P_0(x)$.
 The bottom panel of Figure~\ref{fig:patchG} shows these quantities corresponding to the estimate of $G_0$ in the top panel.
 In later numerical examples, we will always present the estimated inverse deformation gradient in the same fashion.